Windows Phone 8 handsets has finally reached retail

 9. Kid's corner

-Windows Phone 8 includes a feature called Kid's Corner.
+To keep younglings and pranksters at bay, Windows Phone 8 includes a feature called Kid's Corner.
 To activate it, head to settings to find the option (it should be between the "location" and "battery saver" settings if you're struggling), and turn the feature on.
 You'll then see a number of further options, including games, music, videos, and apps.
 This is where you select the content you deem suitable for the eyes of others, which you can tick to include when the feature is active.

 Once you're happy with your selection, hit "launch kid's corner" to see how it all looks.